Would you accept a one-way ticket to the future?

-“OK, OK,” Dwayne said as he tried to quieten the situation.
-Outside, seeing that the kiosk was closed and there was no getting to John people started to drift away.
-A few determined stragglers sat down and crossed their legs, adamant that they would get their excitement of the day
+“OK, OK,” Dwayne said as he tried to quiet the situation.
+Outside, seeing that the kiosk was closed and there was no getting to John, people started to drift away.
+A few determined stragglers sat down and crossed their legs, adamant that they would get their excitement of the day.

 “So what?
 We just wait for everyone to go away?”
-John asked in an irritable tone.
+John asked in an irritated tone.

 “Hell no,” Dwayne replied with a grin as he tapped a small button on the floor.
 “We go down here!”

 “I’m gonna get so sacked for this,” Dwayne said as he flipped back each side of the hatch.
-“We ain’t supposed to use this during our shift unless for total emergency and we definitely ain’t supposed to allow someone else in it.”
+“We ain’t supposed to use this during our shift unless it’s a total emergency, and we definitely ain’t supposed to allow someone else in it.”

 “This is an emergency!”

-“Uuh, tell me, can you see any guns or bombs?
+“Uh, tell me: can you see any guns or bombs?
 That is an emergency.
-But hell, I like you….now, step on the area inside the hatch.”
+But hell, I like you…Now, step on the area inside the hatch.”

 “Close, ain’t it?”
 Dwayne grinned in John’s face as he tapped another button on the kiosk wall and jumped onto the hatch pad, having to stand uncomfortably close.

 “Hold on!”
-Dwayne said excitedly, “I love this bit of my job!” and with a sudden wave of nerves and excitement John felt the floor beneath them start to descend.
-Slowly at first, increasing in speed every second or so that, 20 seconds later, the two of them were rotating slowly as they disappeared through the floor of the kiosk
+Dwayne said excitedly.
+“I love this bit of my job!”
+And with a sudden wave of nerves and excitement, John felt the floor beneath them start to descend.
+Slowly at first, increasing in speed every second or so that, twenty seconds later, the two of them were rotating slowly as they disappeared through the floor of the kiosk

 “I’m sorry about, you know, the person that died.”